9 of the most underrated destinations in Portugal

 Some of the most famous Schist Villages are Talasnal and Casal Novo, both located in the Lousã Mountain range.
 Or, for a trek from village to village, consider visiting the cluster of Aigra Nova, Aigra Velha, Pena and Comareira, all located in the municipality of Gois.

 8. Viana do Castelo

-Many visitors to Portugal don’t bother going much further north than Porto, but the Viana do Castelo region is worth the trip up.
-Close to the Spanish Galician border, Viana do Castelo’s most beautiful town to visit has the same name: Viana do Castelo, famous for its mountaintop Santa Luzia church and bridge designed by Gustavo Eiffel crossing the Limia River.
+Many visitors to Portugal don’t bother going much further north than Porto, but the Viana do Castelo region is worth the trip.
+Close to the Spanish Galician border, Viana do Castelo’s most beautiful town has the same name: Viana do Castelo, famous for its mountaintop Santa Luzia church and bridge designed by Gustavo Eiffel crossing the Limia River.